emagiz/emdocs/howto/upgrade-to-eMagiz5.md

 2.4.2) For environments running in cloud you just need to update to the newest template (R3 for AWS Cloud or instance template >= 20 for Root Cloud).

-  **In order to proceed further with the migration, a check on meeting with the bus partner contact is needed.**
+  **In order to proceed further with the migration, a validation from your partner contact is needed.**

 ## 3. Preparation steps